hallzy/lightline-onedark/README.md

 Below is a picture of the onedark colorscheme in vim along with how lightline looks with four different vim modes.

+I am open to suggestions, and improvements, so if you like a different colour combination then by all means, let me know, or create a pull request.

 ![onedark](./onedark.png)

 This is an [itchyny](https://github.com/itchyny) / [lightline.vim](https://github.com/itchyny/lightline.vim)